The climate in climate economics

 \subsection{Choice of test cases}

-The following considerations guided our choice of test cases for emulators.
-First, all test cases should be well known, transparently documented, and widely used in the relevant climate science literature.
+The choice of the four test cases outlined in the introduction, that is, two for calibration, and two for evaluation of the CE, was guided by the following considerations.
+First, all test cases should be widely used in the relevant climate science literature and transparently documented.
 Thus, they can easily be reproduced and compared with published results.
-Second, some of the tests should be highly idealized to allow for a separate, quantitative examination of the carbon cycle and the temperature response, respectively.
-This implies that the test target quantities are within reach of the climate emulator, such as the (long term) global mean temperature or CO2 concentration.
-These idealized tests are essential to detect potential deficiencies that may go unnoticed due to compensating errors if only the full IAM is tested.
+Second, some of the tests should be highly idealized to allow for independent calibration of the carbon cycle and the temperature response, respectively.
 Third, we want some test cases to be close to the ultimately envisaged {\it real-world applications}, with gradual changes in CO2 emissions, exogenous forcing, and associated temperature response.
-Due to the proximity to real applications, these tests may be seen as a gold standard.
-For the same reason, they are, however, more difficult to interpret than the highly idealized tests.
+The proximity to real applications makes these tests kind of a gold standard, but also makes them more difficult to interpret than the highly idealized tests.